ChloeCreak/ChloeCreak/README.md

-- 👋 Hi, I’m @ChloeCreak
-- 👀 I am a third year computer science student at the Univerity of Sheffield!
+👋 I'm a third-year Computer Science student at the University of Sheffield, passionate about coding and software development.
+I enjoy programming in Java, Python, and Ruby and love building projects that solve real-world problems.

+💻 Skills & Interests:
-- 🌱 Currently working with Java, Ruby, Python, Haskell and Web Development!
+Languages: Java, Python, Ruby, Haskell
+Currently Learning: Bio-Inspired Computing, Mobile Development, Software Engineering, Web Development and Internet of Things.